'Powerhouse' NZ Herald wins Website of the Year, Newspaper of the Year

 WATCH THE HERALD'S FIGHTING THE DEMON DOCUMENTARY - CLICK HERE

-NZME Managing Editor Shayne Currie paid tribute to NZME's newsrooms throughout the country.
+NZME managing editor Shayne Currie paid tribute to NZME newsrooms throughout the country.

 "From the Christchurch mosque attacks to the tragedy of the Whakaari White Island eruption, and from the major sporting events to countless investigations and hard-hitting journalism, our reporters and teams have excelled.
-That's been further amplified with our relentlessly excellent coverage and analysis of the COVID-19 crisis."
+That's been further amplified with our relentlessly excellent coverage and analysis of the Covid-19 crisis."

 Congratulating Voyager Media Award winners, NZME CEO Michael Boggs paid tribute to everyone involved in journalism throughout New Zealand.